Simn-haxe2/hxop/README.md

 -------

 * `@op` accepts a second argument of type `Bool`, which defaults to false and defines if an operator is commutative.
 For example, if you define an operator + that adds `Float` and `Point`, you likely want to allow this on both `(Float + Point)` and `(Point + Float)`, so you would set this argument to true.
 Note that this only makes sense if your operands are of different types.
-* If you have a situation where you want to disable overloading for a specific function of a class implementing `IOperatorOverload`, you can annotate it with `@noOverload`.
+* If you have a situation where you want to disable overloading for a specific function of a class implementing `hxop.Overload`, you can annotate it with `@noOverload`.
 * Usually, assignment operators such as += and *= generate an assignment of their return value to the left hand side argument.
 If you wish to disable it for certain operators, you can add the `@noAssign` metadata.
 * Supported operators are all unary and binary haxe operators.
 Also, array access [] is treated as a binary operator lhs[rhs] and `new` is supported as a pseudo-operator.